Relevance Generative Answering (RGA) content requirements and best practices

 Before deciding on the content to use for RGA, it’s important to have a basic understanding of how your content is used to generate answers.

 In summary, the RGA model parses your content’s body text when creating the embeddings, and uses only that content to generate answers.
-An item’s body data, therefore, should be as clean, focused, and relevant as possible.
+Therefore, an item’s body data should be as clean, focused, and relevant as possible.
 The better the data, the better the embeddings, and the better the answers.
 For best results, you should adhere to the requirements and best practices detailed in this article when choosing the content to use for RGA.

 For more information on how your content is used to generate answers, see RGA processes.